lifuyi/aistyle/README.md

 ### Features in Detail

-- **URL Fetching**: Supports fetching from any public URL, optimized for WeChat articles
+- **Page Style Translation**: Supports translating styles from any public URL, optimized for WeChat articles
 - **Style Extraction**: Automatically extracts CSS rules, inline styles, classes, and IDs
 - **Smart Styling**: Applies the most common styles from source to similar elements in target
 - **Format HTML**: Clean up and format your source HTML for better readability